-These 401(k) plans—which may be employer-sponsored or available as a solo 401(k) for self-employed individuals—expand account holders’ investment choices, giving them more control over their own retirement plans.
-Instead of being limited to a packaged fund, an investor can choose specific stocks, bonds, mutual funds and sometimes even alternative investments, in which to invest their retirement money.
+What is a self-directed 401(k)?
+These 401(k) plans — which may be employer-sponsored or available as a solo 401(k) for self-employed individuals — expand account holders’ investment choices, giving them more control over their own retirement plans.
+Instead of being limited to a packaged fund, an investor can choose specific stocks, bonds, mutual funds, and sometimes even alternative investments, in which to invest their retirement money.

 The key promise of self-directed 401(k) plans is control.
 They allow retirement plan savers to basically act as a trustee for their own retirement funds.

-A self-directed 401(k) plan offers expanded investment choices, from stocks, bonds, funds, and cash, to alternative investments like real estate, commodities, and even cryptocurrencies.
+A self-directed 401(k) plan offers expanded investment choices, from stocks, bonds, funds, and cash, to alternative investments like Real Estate Investment Trusts (REITs) and commodities.